RUNS ON ELECTRICITY. NOW LET’S TALK ABOUT ITS TRULY REVOLUTIONARY INNOVATIONS.

 Network, connectivity and digitization

-The operating concept of the RX is based on simplification and consistency, so that errors can be avoided in the event of an emergency.
-The RX is the center of its own communication system.
+The operating concept of the RTX is based on simplification and consistency, so that errors can be avoided in the event of an emergency.
+The RTX is the center of its own communication system.
 This includes an autonomous Wi-Fi, drone integration and a permanent link to the operations center and EMEREC data center.
-The RX can also include the optional RDS Connected Command System, which allows emergency crews to continuously receive necessary data, such as incident reports, building plans, camera images and more.
+The RTX can also include the optional RDS Connected Command System, which allows emergency crews to continuously receive necessary data, such as incident reports, building plans, camera images and more.
 This information is fed through a central deployment screen.
-Touchscreens are incorporated into the RX’s system and design throughout, which are intuitive and easy to use.
+Touchscreens are incorporated into the RTX’s system and design throughout, which are intuitive and easy to use.
 In addition to conventional switches, a customizable actuation button ensures maximum simplification.